wsunccake/coNote/rust/Rust By Example/5_type.md

     // -1 + 256 = 255
     println!("  -1 as a u8 is : {}", (-1i8) as u8);

-    // For positive numbers, this is the same as the modulus println!("1000 mod 256 is : {}", 1000 % 256);
+    // positive numbers, this is the same as the modulus println!("1000 mod 256 is : {}", 1000 % 256);

     // When casting to a signed type, the (bitwise) result is the same as